About this project

 Eruera Lee-Morgan

-Eruera Lee Morgan brings 18 years of experience working with iwi across Aotearoa on diverse projects, including Māori language revitalisation, broadcasting, education, and social initiatives.
-With 30 years in media and multiple awards, Eruera is a skilled bilingual speaker and MC.
-He currently advises Te Taumata Arowai and Waka Kotahi on integrating mātauranga Māori and te ao Māori values into public transport, urban design, and regulatory frameworks.
+Eruera Lee-Morgan brings nearly two decades of experience working with iwi across Aotearoa on diverse projects, including Māori language revitalisation, broadcasting, education and social initiatives.
+With 30 years in media, and a recipient of multiple awards, Eruera is a skilled bilingual speaker and MC.
+He currently advises Te Taumata Arowai and NZ Transport Agency Waka Kotahi on integrating mātauranga Māori and te ao Māori values into public transport, urban design and regulatory frameworks.
 A recent graduate of WaterNZ’s Te Mana o te Wai course, he was invited to present on Te Arawa tribal waters.
-As a former Principal Advisor for the Ministry of Māori Development, Eruera is well-versed in government processes, policy, and reforms, including Te Maihi Karauna and the Māori Media Sector Shift review.
-Committed to excellence in te reo Māori me ngā tikanga, he strives to elevate cultural consciousness and achievements for whānau, hapū, iwi, and Aotearoa.
+As a former Principal Advisor for the Ministry of Māori Development, Eruera is well-versed in government processes, policy and reforms, including Te Maihi Karauna and the Māori Media Sector Shift review.
+Committed to excellence in te reo Māori me ngā tikanga, he strives to elevate cultural consciousness and achievements for whānau, hapū, iwi and Aotearoa.

 Ngāpuhi, Ngāti Toro, Te Popoto, Te Ngahengahe